cataclysmbnteam/Cataclysm-BN/data/mods/DinoMod/DESIGN.md

 * Monsters folder - DDA supports bullet armor and biosignature and zombify_into and not the BLEEDS flag while BN supports BLEEDS and not bullet armor, biosignature, or zombify_into.
 These hit the monster folder.
 * raptor mutagen recipe - "activity_level" is removed in BN.
 * cooking ingredients - "egg_bird_unfert"is removed in BN
+* lab locations - lots of content missing or different in BN, DDA DinoLabFinale is not yet compatible